allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 Looking further at our query, we see that even more temporary document ID lists will have to be created: one for each pair of parentheses.
 These results have to be computed, and since they are temporary partial results, they will have to be stored in memory since they cannot be retrieved from the index directly.

 Also note that subqueries can hinder many optimizations search engines employ.
-I mentioned above that Lucene will sort postings lists by length when AND-ing them together, but this only works reliably if the lengths of the lists are known.
+I mentioned earlier that Lucene will sort postings lists by length when AND-ing them together, but this only works reliably if the lengths of the lists are known.
 For a postings list of a single word, its length is stored in the index and known exactly.
-For a nested subexpression, Lucene would either need to calculate the whole subquery first to learn the size of the results (which is not always possible since usually a query plan needs to be ready before the query starts executing), or, not knowing the size, it tries to estimate it based on the sizes of its constituents.
-For example, it may estimate the result size of a subquery with AND-s as the minimum of the sizes of its inputs, and the size of an
-OR-block as the sum.
-However, this estimate may be offand thus cause suboptimal query performance further up the stack.
+For a nested subexpression, Lucene would either need to evaluate the whole subquery first to learn the size of the results (which is usually not possible since the query plan needs to be ready before the query starts executing), or, not knowing the size, it tries to estimate it based on the sizes of its constituents.
+For example, it may estimate the result size of a subquery with OR-s as the sum of its inputs.
+However, this estimate may be off, and thus cause suboptimal query performance further up the stack.
 Takeaway:
 * subqueries are great at hindering global query optimizations.

-Another reason why subqueries may negatively affect performance becomes apparent with queries such as `(a AND b) AND (c AND d)` (I have actually run into a case like this in production code).
+Another reason why subqueries may negatively affect performance becomes apparent with queries such as `(a AND b) AND (c AND d)`.
 Since AND is an associative operation, the expression above gives the same result as `a AND b AND c AND d`.
 In the version without parentheses, the optimization of sorting lists by size works globally since all inputs are at the same nesting level, potentially achieving better performance than the version with nested subexpressions which can only sort the lists within each pair of parentheses separately.

+You may wonder why anyone would add those parentheses, but such constructs may arise naturally due to the way your code is structured if individual subqueries are built by separate methods or classes because they serve different business needs.

 Looking at how long postings lists affect query performance, especially with OR operator, you can see one of the reasons for introducing
 [stopwords](https://en.wikipedia.org/wiki/Stop_word) into search configuration.
 Words such as _the_ are very common, and on one hand they introduce practically no meaning at all to the query (with rare exceptions), matching almost all documents anyway, and on the other, they could add immense computational cost.

-Obviously, the longest postings list one can get is the one which contains all documents in the index.
+Obviously, the longest postings list possible is the one which contains all documents in the index.
 And indeed, pure negative queries such as
 “all documents but those with the word x” tend to be very expensive.
-Surprisingly, AND-ing or OR-ing the full set of documents (the result of a `match_all` query) with results of another query is very fast.
-This is because of a special optimization which uses the identities `ALL OR a = ALL` and `ALL AND a = a` to simplify those queries so that the expensive computation can be completely avoided.
+Surprisingly, AND-ing the full set of documents (the result of a
+[match_all query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-all-query.html)) with results of another query is very fast.
+This is because of a [special optimization](https://github.com/apache/lucene/blob/5e0e7a5479bca798ccfe385629a0ca2ba5870bc0/lucene/core/src/java/org/apache/lucene/search/BooleanQuery.java#L449) which uses the identity `ALL AND a = a` to simplify those queries so that the expensive computation can be completely avoided.
 This kind of query rewriting can transform a number of query patterns to queries with the same result but better performance characteristics.
-However, this only works for a set of rather simple cases, and complex query structure with subqueries can effectively disable these optimizations as well.
+However, this only works for a set of rather simple cases: for example if you do not use `match_all` query but create some other query which also happens to match all documents, this optimization will not be triggered.
+Complex query structure with subqueries can effectively disable such optimizations as well.

 Thinking about indexing and index segments, you have to notice that merging partial results from each segment is an operation similar to OR-ing (though it additionally has to account for document removal and updates).
 This leads to the conclusion that having many segments hurts search performance, especially